DieuveilleWebH3/exercices-javascript/04/README.md

 **Bonuses ?**

- - Security check : user cannot create empty appointment, title is mandatory
+ - Security check : user cannot create empty appointment, **title and date are mandatory**
   - - *used if statement to ensure that*